 The last few years of her long and fruitful life Sister Marguerite spent in prayer and writing, before she died on this twelfth of January in 1700, at the venerable age of 79.
 She was canonized by Pope Saint John Paul II on October 31, 1982, the first female saint of Canada.

-The year that Marguerite had set sail for Canada, 1653, was just four years after the last of the Jesuit martyrdoms, of Saints Jean de Brebeuf and Gabriel Lalemant, whose blood, we may presume, laid the seeds for the great fruit of Marguerite and all the early Canadian saints who would follow.
-Yes, we once had a Catholic Canada, which is still the ‘real’ Canada, lurking somewhere beneath the atheistic, secularized, culture-less, multi-culti hodge-podge, brought to its nadir under the socialist Trudeau, Sr. regime and his successors.
-This God-less Canada is all the past two or three generations know.
+The year that Marguerite had set sail for the new world, 1653, was just four years after the last of the Jesuit martyrdoms, of Saints Jean de Brebeuf and Gabriel Lalemant, whose blood, we may presume, laid the seeds for the great fruit of Marguerite and all the early Canadian saints who would follow.
+Yes, we once had a Catholic Dominion, which is still the ‘real’ Canada, lurking somewhere beneath the atheistic, secularized, culture-less, multi-culti hodge-podge, brought to its nadir under the socialist regime of Trudeau Senior regime and his successors, and this atheistic Canada is all the past two or three generations know.
 Under Trudeau, Jr., we’re doubling down on killing our unborn children, and now our elderly, sick and abandoned, the country transformed by untrammeled and unchecked immigration.
 It should not be a surprise that our once-peerless educational system has degraded accordingly.
 Woe to the children.